PedemonteGiacomo/SecurityTesting/assignments/second_assignemnt/README.md

 In this assignment, you will build a new test suite that tests the target application for Union-based SQL Injections, similar to the one you built in Assignment 1.

-While in Assignment 1 you could use plain Python for your test suite, for this assignment you will use pytest to organize and run your tests steps.
+While in Assignment 1 you could use plain Python for your test suite, for this assignment you will use pytest to organize and run your test steps.

 This is very similar to using plain Python: you can create tests as simple Python functions, but the name of the function must always start with "test_".